cf-platform-eng/marman/README.md

 ## Commands

 * `marman download-tile` - Downloads a file off of pivnet.
 Requires a PIVNET_TOKEN (refresh or legacy).
-* `marman download-release` - Downloads a file from a GitHub release.
+* `marman github-download-release` - Downloads a file from a GitHub release.
 May require a GITHUB_TOKEN.